satishlokkoju/autofaiss/docs/distributed/distributed_autofaiss.md

-# distributed autofaiss
+# distributed autofaiss-community

 If you want to generate an index from billion of embeddings, this guide is for you.

-This guide is about using pyspark to run autofaiss in multiple nodes.
+This guide is about using pyspark to run AutoFaiss Community in multiple nodes.

 You may also be interested by [distributed img2dataset](https://github.com/rom1504/img2dataset/blob/main/examples/distributed_img2dataset_tutorial.md) and [distributed clip inference](https://github.com/rom1504/clip-retrieval/blob/main/docs/distributed_clip_inference.md)